Skip to main content

 Versioning Concept

 There is a chart version for every Flowable version that gets released.
 If not specified otherwise, the chart will download the Flowable image matching with the version of the chart.
-So ideally, you choose the chart version that matches the Flowable version you want to use.

 The Flowable image tag version can be specified globally for all Flowable applications: To do this, the values.yaml needs the following content: